saliWd/distance/ProjectNotes.md

 ## TODO

+1. check the app side.
+E.g. start with [beacon scanner](https://github.com/Bridouille/android-beacon-scanner) (or maybe this one: [github BLE library](https://github.com/alt236/Bluetooth-LE-Library---Android) ).
+   1. to get a 'build successful': use android SDK manager (android 6), in 'signingConfigs': remove the release block and in build types: remove the release part as well.
+   1. did get a firebaseProject (google-services.json file).
+Not clear what this changed actually?
+Still has issues with building...
 1. adapt / understand eddystone example more -> adapt to taiyo yuden, have board definition there
    1. timers_init(): sets up RTC and IRQ priorities.
 Doesn't seem like much application specific
    1. leds_init(): bsp_init (bsp = board support package?), does buttons and LEDs stuff, depending on board specifics. app_button_init / app_button_enable / app_timer_create.
 So, init, enable idn timer buttons and some LED.